 The taxable assessed value is net of a projected $614 million of property exemptions.
 The Senior Citizen and Disabled Veteran exemptions are about 71% of the total.

 The Juneau Taxpayer Receipt provides residents an estimate of how CBJ spends property and sales taxes, with a breakdown of programs and services supported by residents’ tax dollars.
 This tool will produce a tax receipt that includes CBJ’s 5% sales tax for all residents and CBJ’s property tax rate of 10.16 mills for home owners.
 The receipt does not include additional taxes levied on the sale of tobacco, liquor, or marijuana, and it does not account for property taxes that are paid via rental costs.
-Taxpayer Receipt breaks that total tax burden down into proportional amounts for all of CBJ’s individual programs and services – police, fire, parks, recreation, libraries, etc. – that are supported by those taxes based on CBJ’s fiscal year 2023 (July 1, 2022 – June 30, 2023) budget.
+Taxpayer Receipt breaks that total tax burden down into proportional amounts for all of CBJ’s individual programs and services – police, fire, parks, recreation, libraries, etc. – that are supported by those taxes based on CBJ’s fiscal year 2025 (July 1, 2024 – June 30, 2025) proposed budget.

 Juneau residents can access Taxpayer Receipt here or by selecting the “Your Taxpayer Receipt” button above.